 3-1.
 MEETINGS - REGULAR.
-The regular meetings of the Commission shall be held on the second Thursday of each month at 4:30 P.M. in the City Council Chambers, City Hall, 400 Robert D Ray Drive, Des Moines, Iowa or at other designated locations.
+The regular meetings of the Commission shall be heldin the months of January, February, March, April, May, July, September, and November on the fourth Thursday of each respective in the months of January, March, May, July, September, and November on the second fourth Thursday of every each respective month at 4:30 P.M. at 1551 E Martin Luther King Jr Parkway, Des Moines, IA 50317 in the City Council Chambers, City Hall, 400 Robert D Ray Drive, Des Moines, Iowa or at other designated locations.